-The Presidential $1 Coin Program honors the former Presidents of the United States of America on a series of golden colored dollar coins.
-Portraits of the eligible Presidents appear on the obverse design of the coin with a common reverse design featuring the Statue of Liberty.
+The Presidential $1 Coin Program honors the former Presidents of the United States of America with the issuance of golden colored dollar coins.
+The coins feature portraits of the eligible Presidents on the obverse and an image of the Statue of Liberty on the reverse.

 From 2007 to 2011, the coins were struck and released for general circulation.
 However, in late 2011 the Treasury Department made the decision to suspend production for circulation due to a surplus of $1 coins held in storage.
-From 2012 onwards, the Presidential Dollars have been struck only in the numbers necessary to meet demand from collectors.
+From 2012 onward, Presidential Dollars have been struck only in the amount necessary to meet demand from collectors.
 In addition to circulation strikes, the coins have also been struck in other finishes and included within various numismatic products offered by the United States Mint.